-JISEA's first report in this series of studies on natural gas and the U.S. energy sector is entitled "Natural Gas and the Transformation of the U.S. Energy Sector: Electricity."
-This report provides a new methodological approach to estimate natural gas related greenhouse gas (GHG) emissions, tracks trends in regulatory and voluntary industry practices, and explores various electricity futures.
+In 2011, JISEA published its first major report in a series of studies on natural gas and the U.S. energy sector.
+Titled Natural Gas and the Transformation of the U.S. Energy Sector: Electricity, the report provides a new methodological approach to estimate natural gas related greenhouse gas (GHG) emissions, tracks trends in regulatory and voluntary industry practices, and explores various electricity futures.

-The JISEA study found that life cycle GHG emissions associated with electricity generated from 2009 Barnett Shale gas were very similar to conventional natural gas and less than half of those from coal-fired electricity generation.
+In the Journal of Unconventional Oil and Gas Resources, JISEA provided the first estimate of life cycle GHG emissions using an independent data set.
+The study finds that life cycle GHG emissions associated with electricity generated from 2009 Barnett Shale gas were very similar to conventional natural gas and less than half of those from coal-fired electricity generation.